JamieCruwys/documentation-template/README.md

 # What this repository doesn't offer #

 1. The `gitignore.git` file.
-You should choose the relevant gitignore file from [here](https://github.com/github/gitignore) and then make adaptions.
+You should choose the relevant gitignore file from [here](https://github.com/github/gitignore) and then make adaptations.
 2. A licence.
 I don't know if you want a licence or which one you want.
 If you want one, then you'll need to [choose a licence](http://choosealicense.com/) and add it as `LICENCE`.